LordMilan/Terraform-ECS-EC2/README.md

-# Provisioning VPC, ECS and ALB using Terraform
+# Note:
+- Existing VPC, ECR and Application Load balancer is used.
+New ones are not created.
+So, you need to provide their values in locals.tf.

+#

-This paroject creates a simple infrastructure using Terraform and AWS cloud provider.
+This project creates a simple infrastructure using Terraform and AWS cloud provider.
 It consists of:
-- Script to pull halopay api/ui code, build and push to ECR
+- Script to pull API and UI code, build and push to ECR repository
 - Highly Available Elastic Container Service (ECS) with services

-Note:
-- Existing VPC, ECR and Application Load balancer is used.
-New ones are not created.
-So, you need to provide their values in respective place.

 ## How to create the infrastructure?
 This example implies that you have already AWS account & CLI, Docker and Terraform CLI installed.